What is E. R. Whelan's portrait commission process? +

 Ask about gift certificates for portraits and commissioned paintings.

 Framing options are available and Elizabeth Whelan can help you choose a frame.

-Paintings are delivered in person in the Boston, Newport, and Martha's Vineyard areas.
+Paintings are delivered in person and for no charge on Martha's Vineyard.

 What Her Clients Say